 - Accompanying abroad (that is, ordinarily residing with) a Canadian permanent resident spouse or common-law partner or parent who is also outside Canada and who is employed, on a full-time basis, by a prescribed Canadian business or in the public service of Canada or of a province.

-You will first be assessed based on the cumulative number of days physically present in Canada to determine you have acquired 730 days physical presence in the preceding five-year period.
+You will first be assessed based on the cumulative number of days physically present in Canada to determine whether you have acquired 730 days of physical presence in the preceding five-year period.

 If the number of days physically present is still less than 730 days, then the officer may count and include any other days that may qualify in any of the remaining three categories identified above; for example, you may have accompanied a spouse abroad who is a Canadian citizen.